Gain TESOL certification and develop your career prospects with our Master's in TESOL.

 Blends the theory of language and linguistics teaching with practical skills development.

-We aim to develop confident, well informed, resourceful language teaching practitioners who are capable of designing and teaching comprehensive language programmes.
+This TESOL course is for those who wish to teach English as a second or foreign language.
+We aim to develop confident and well-informed language teaching practitioners who are capable of designing and teaching comprehensive language programmes.
 You’ll extend your knowledge base by engaging in independent research into your own practice and setting.

-We recognise and value professional, cultural and life experiences; you’ll develop and explore these experiences during the programme.
+We recognise the value of professional, cultural and life experiences, which you’ll develop and explore during the programme.
 This will enhance your professional knowledge and understanding through reflection, aided by theoretical input and practical application.

-Context specific professional development is an important element in the programme.
-We prepare you to return to your previous work context, or even move to a new one, with an adaptable knowledge base for your particular setting.
+Context-specific professional development is an important element in the MA TESOL.
+We prepare you to return to your previous work context or even move to a new one, with an adaptable knowledge base for that particular setting.

 We’ll aid your understanding of the key theories and principles in TESOL, providing a balance of academic and professional content and experience.
 You’ll develop your ability in language analysis and understanding, as well as furthering your knowledge on how to incorporate this appropriately in class materials.

-In this first trimester your studies will include a mix of a practical and theoretical elements.
-You’ll have your first placement opportunity which you will be encouraged to reflect on in class.
-The development of your independent study skills begins in this trimester also.
+In the first trimester, your studies will include a mix of practical and theoretical elements.
+You’ll have your first placement opportunity, which you will be encouraged to reflect on in class.

-We’ll continue developing your practical teaching skills through detailed discussion of relevant theories alongside your second placement.
-Your independence as a learner develops through being involved in leadership roles in weekly discussions on related theoretical topics.
+In the second trimester, we’ll continue developing your practical teaching skills through detailed discussion of relevant theories, alongside your second placement.
 You’ll begin to prepare for your dissertation by strengthening your knowledge on research methodology and developing a dissertation proposal.

-We encourage you to keep a journal during your placements, this enhances and supports reflection on your experiences.
-This aids continuation of discussions linking theory to practice which begin in class and continue throughout the programme on an individual self-reflection and peer reflection basis.
+We encourage you to keep a journal during your placements, to enhance and support reflection on your experiences.
+This aids continuation of discussions linking theory to practice which begin in class and continue throughout the programme on an individual self-reflection and peer-reflection basis.
 Your fellow course participants are an important resource to draw on through shared experience and stories as you build a community of practice.

 Cost & Fees